MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

 1. From the sample web application archive, download the [Identity Management samples](https://github.com/Azure/identity-management-samples) as a zip file.

-2. Unpack the contents of the folder `identity-management-samples-master\Privileged-Access-Management-Portal\src` into a new folder called **Privileged Access Management Portal** within the folder `C:\Program Files\Microsoft Forefront Identity Manager\2010`.
+2. Unpack the contents of the folder **identity-management-samples-master\Privileged-Access-Management-Portal\src** into a new folder **C:\Program Files\Microsoft Forefront Identity Manager\2010\Privileged Access Management Portal**.

-3. Create new web site in IIS with a site name of **MIM Privileged Access Management Example Portal**, physical path `C:\Program Files\Microsoft Forefront Identity Manager\2010\Privileged Access Management Portal`, and port 8090.
+3. Create new web site in IIS with a site name of MIM Privileged Access Management Example Portal, physical path C:\Program Files\Microsoft Forefront Identity Manager\2010\Privileged Access Management Portal, and port 8090.
 This can be done using the following PowerShell command:

   ```
   New-WebSite -Name "MIM Privileged Access Management Example Portal" -Port 8090   -PhysicalPath "C:\Program Files\Microsoft Forefront Identity Manager\2010\Privileged Access Management Portal\"
   ```

 4. Set up the sample web application to be able to redirect users to the MIM PAM REST API.
-Using a text editor such as Notepad, edit the file `C:\Program Files\Microsoft Forefront Identity Manager\2010\Privileged Access Management REST API\web.config`.
-In the `<system.webServer>` section, add the following lines:
+Using a text editor such as Notepad, edit the file **C:\Program Files\Microsoft Forefront Identity Manager\2010\Privileged Access Management REST API\web.config**.
+In the **<system.webServer>** section, add the following lines:

   ```
   <httpProtocol>